On the Benefits of Weight Normalization for Overparameterized Matrix Sensing: Proof strategies and supporting Lemmas

 To establish convergence of Theorem \ref{theorem_random}, we analyze the evolution of the principle angles between $\Span(\U)$ and $\Span(\X_t)$.
 Specifically, we track the quantity $\tr(\I_{r_A}-\bfPhi_t\bfPhi_t^\top)$.
 This term reflects the subspace alignment error between $\Span(\U)$ and $\Span(\X_t)$.
 For notational convenience, we set $\mu=2$, which is consistent with our choice in Theorem \ref{theorem_random}.

-Our proof is structured into two phases: \begin{itemize} \item Phase I (Initial phase): When the alignment error is large, i.e., $\tr(\I_{r_A}-\bfPhi_t\bfPhi_t^\top)\geq0.5$, we rely on the fact that $\sigma_{r_A}^2(\bfPhi_t)$ remains bounded away from zero.
+Our proof is structured into two phases: \begin{itemize} \item Phase I (Saddle phase): When the alignment error is large, i.e., $\tr(\I_{r_A}-\bfPhi_t\bfPhi_t^\top)\geq0.5$\footnote{$0.5$ is chosen for simplicity, any constant $c\in(0,1)$ is valid; see proof \ref{proof_theorem_random} for a detailed analysis.}, we rely on the fact that $\sigma_{r_A}^2(\bfPhi_t)$ remains bounded away from zero.
 This property guarantees that the alignment error decreases by at least a constant amount at each iteration. \item Phase II (Linearly convergent phase): Once $\tr(\I_{r_A}-\bfPhi_t\bfPhi_t^\top)<0.5$, we enter a contraction regime.
 In this regime, we establish that the reconstruction error and the alignment error decrease jointly, governed by a coupled inequality system. \end{itemize}

 Throughout both phases, two error terms caused by the limited number of measurements must be carefully controlled.
 Formally, we introduce the following definitions:

 Incorporating these two error terms, we can rewrite $\tilde{\G}_t$ and $\bfTheta_{t+1}$ as follows: